acer/acer/README.md

 ### 你好！ 👋

 I'm an electrical engineer at Meta.
-I was previously at [GoPro](https://gopro.com) and [Swift Navigation](https://www.swiftnav.com), building fun little modules give you amazingly precise positioning.
+I was previously at [GoPro](https://gopro.com) making action cameras, and [Swift Navigation](https://www.swiftnav.com) building fun little modules give you amazingly precise positioning.

 ---

+I am also part of the [Clement Collective](https://clementcollective.org/) in the Richmond District of San Francisco, a multi-media art collective open to all walks of life.
-Hit me up if you're into
+Hit me up if you're into:
 - Making art or graphics for zines and/or newsletters
 - Building or making music with synths
 - Building games on a [Playdate](https://play.date)